onethinx/FarmBug_Workshop/Part_1_Adding_Moisture_Sensor/README.md

 ## 1 Change LED functionality
 We want to change the automatic blinking LED and have the firmware determine the state of the LED.
 This way we can give useful information to the user about the status of the Farmbug.

+### 1.1 Configure the LED IO pin for use in firmware
 1. Open the Onethinx_Creator project in PSoC Creator. (double click `Onethinx_Creator.cyprj` inside the project folder `..\OTX-FarmBug\Onethinx_Creator.cydsn` or select the `Onethinx_Creator.cyprj` from PSoC Creator's recent project list)
 1. Open the TopDesign.cysch schematic from the Workspace Explorer (left bar in PSoC Creator)
 1. Remove the circuitry except the LED IO symbol (select and press `delete`)